andepraveenofficial/html-tutorial/00-Material/html.md

 ### target

-we can use `target` attribute in HTML Anchor Element.
+- we can use `target` attribute in HTML Anchor Element.
-The HTML Anchor Element can be used to create the links on a web page.
+- The HTML Anchor Element can be used to create the links on a web page.

 The HTML `target` Attribute specifies where to open the linked web resource.

-- **\_self** : (Default value) It opens the document in the same window or Same Tab.
+- **\_self** : (Default value) It opens the document in the same window or same tab.
 - **\_blank** : It opens the document in a new window or tab.
-- **\_parent** : It opens the document in a parent frame.

 ```html
 <a href="https://www.google.com" target="_blank">Google</a>